AronikTV/coin-earning-ctrlpanel/install.md

 2. Change the Variable `$clickcoinReward` to the Amount of Coins you want to give a user for an click.
 The default is 1. `$clickcoinReward = 1`

-3. Change the Variable `$minTimeBetweenClicks` to the Amount of want user to wait after each Click.
+3. Change the Variable `$minTimeBetweenClicks` to the Amount you want user to wait after each Click.
 The default is 60. `$minTimeBetweenClicks = 60`

 4. Replace $clickcoinLink = 'your direct ad link'; with your ads direct link.